Health as Nutrition: Greenhouse Project

 What’s next?

-As of February 14th, 2025, three greenhouses have been constructed in Huacahuasi.
-Plans for growing are still in progress, but SPP stresses the need for fiscal sustainability, effective on-ground and upward management, and the integration and leadership of local residents in guiding and determining the use of the greenhouses.
-SPP envisions an arrangement in which local farmers and growers of Huacahuasi directly run the greenhouses, with support from the Andean Community Partners, a different description.
+Plans for expansion are underway, but SPP stresses the need for fiscal sustainability, effective on-ground and upward management, and the integration and leadership of local residents in guiding and determining the use of the greenhouses.
+SPP envisions an arrangement in which local farmers and growers of Huacahuasi directly run the greenhouses, with support from the Andean Community Partners.

 Overview